 Plants that do not monitor vibration can enter into the practice with minimal upfront costs.
 4-20 mA vibration sensors allow them to perform vibration trending and notify a technician for a more detailed diagnostic test of the machinery when its vibration alarm threshold is crossed.
 Still, these sensors only help in predictive maintenance, if they are providing accurate measurements.
 They need to be calibrated too.

-During a presentation at the 2015 ISA Process Control Symposium, Michael Scott, industrial product manager and Certified Category II Vibration Analyst with The Modal Shop, presented “Field calibration and testing of industrial vibration protection systems.”
+During a presentation at an ISA process control conference, Michael Scott, industrial product manager and Certified Category II Vibration Analyst with The Modal Shop, presented “Field calibration and testing of industrial vibration protection systems.”
 During this demonstration, he calibrated a 4-20 mA vibration sensor.

 Using a shaker as a standard, he entered the make, model, and serial number into calibration management software (CMS).
 Then, a tag for the sensor was created with an input of 0-1 inches per second peak, and an output of 4 to 20 mA (measured).
 The documenting calibrator prompted him to set the shaker to specific target points and log associated mA readings.